akeneo/pim-helpcenter/content/md/imports-exports/monitor-jobs.md

 ## Stoppping a job from the Dashboard

 1. Go to `Activity` then `Dashboard`
-1. Click on `STOP` next to the ongoing job you would like to stop
+1. Under `Last operations`, look for the ongoing job you would like to stop
+1. Click on `STOP` at the end of the job's line

 ## Stoppping a job from the Process Tracker

 1. Go to `Activity` then `Process Tracker`
-1. Click on `STOP` next to the ongoing job you would like to stop
+1. Search for the ongoing job you would like to stop
+1. Click on `STOP` at the end of the job's line

 ## Stoppping a job from the job details itself

 1. Go to `Activity` then `Process Tracker`
-1. Select the job you would like to stop
+1. Search for the ongoing job you would like to stop
+1. Click on the desired job
-1. Click on `STOP`
+1. In the top right corner, click on `STOP`

 ## Stoppping a job from an export/import profile

 1. Go to `Imports` or `Exports`
-1. Select the appropriated import or export profile
+1. Click on the desired import or export profile
-1. Under `Last execution`, click on `STOP`
+1. Under `Last execution`, look for the ongoing job you would like to stopped
+1. Click on `STOP` at the end of the job's line